Analysis | How the presidential candidates plan to bridge America’s deep political and cultural divide

 And then there’s the conflict between Democrats and Republicans.
-Nearly three-quarters viewed that conflict as very strong, with more than 9-in-10 saying it was at least strong.
+Nearly three-quarters viewed that conflict as very strong, with more than 9 in 10 saying it was at least strong.

 This isn’t a new development.
 But Pew’s data show that the country’s partisan divide has grown sharper in recent years, including in polling in which partisans increasingly described the opposition’s positions as a threat to the nation’s well-being.

 These data are an academic representation of what’s viscerally obvious.
 The country is fractured along various fault lines, with partisanship often widening existing gaps.
-We see this in the response to the coronavirus pandemic: relatively straightforward scientific advice has been brushed with blue and red paint, and used as more ammunition in the politiculture wars.
+We see this in the response to the coronavirus pandemic: Relatively straightforward scientific advice has been brushed with blue and red paint, and used as more ammunition in the politiculture wars.

-There are myriad reasons for the divide, including the emergence of media ecosystems which allow for siloed information sharing.
-It’s an era in which engagement is a currency and exaggeration and misinformation power engagement.
+There are myriad reasons for the divide, including the emergence of media ecosystems that allow for siloed information sharing.
+It’s an era in which engagement is a currency, and exaggeration and misinformation power engagement.
 It’s a moment in which both the media and politicians see at least short-term value in highlighting contentiousness, which fuels the fire.

 And it’s a moment in which we are on the brink of a highly contentious presidential election, one in which many supporters of both candidates — former vice president Joe Biden and incumbent President Trump — are desperate for victory.
-A poll conducted by Pew in the summer found that more than a third of Trump supporters would be angry if Biden won and that 6-in-10 Biden supporters would be angry if Trump did.
+A poll conducted by Pew in the summer found that more than a third of Trump supporters would be angry if Biden won and that 6 in 10 Biden supporters would be angry if Trump did.

 The broader concern is how that tension plays out at the fringe.
 A summer of fractious interactions has resulted in a number of shooting deaths centered on political protests.
 There’s broad concern that a disputed election result, one slowed or muddied by the pandemic-related increase in mail ballots, will lead to a period of amplified instability and, in a worst-case scenario, political violence.
 Even once the result is finalized (and, hopefully, accepted), there will be an urgent need to address the existing divide.

-It’s useful to be direct here: that tensions have increased during Trump’s presidency is not a coincidence.
+It’s useful to be direct here: That tensions have increased during Trump’s presidency is not a coincidence.
 Trump has often talked about unifying the country but more frequently sought to amplify his base’s concerns to bolster their enthusiasm and support.
 He has often given tacit approval to more extreme manifestations of political polarization.
 He embraces cultural fights, strengthening those divides.
-He’s suggested that a loss in November will be invalid, a function of rampant voter fraud for which no evidence exists.
+He has suggested that a loss in November will be invalid, a function of rampant voter fraud for which no evidence exists.

 There are three paths forward for the United States.
 One is a static environment of tension, a cold cultural war between the right and left.
 Another is a widening gulf that would inexorably lead to some deeply negative consequence.
 The third, and most desirable, is a ratcheting down of tension, a closing of the divide.